konelav/writeups/GoogleCTF2019-BQ/day1.md

     Username: wireshark-rocks
     Password: start-sniffing!

 Okay, let's sniff `init_sat`'s traffic.
-Wireshark is certainly rocks, but there are other good tools and I'm trying to leave command line as rare as possible.
+Wireshark certainly rocks, but there are other good tools and I'm trying to leave command line as rare as possible.